Jackzmc/sourcemod-plugins/README.md

 Inspired by the 200IQBots_FlyYouFools.
 Bots avoid witch if its over 40% anger when close, or a little bigger range at 60% or more.
 Not recommended to use, normal behavior seems fine.

 ### L4D2FFKickProtection
 Simple plugin that prevents a player that is being vote-kicked from doing any ff damage to teammates.
+It also prevents vote kicking of admins and will notify admins of the attempt.

 * **Convars:**
   * `sm_votekick_force_threshold <#>` - The threshold of damage where the offending player is just immediately kicked.
 0 -> Any attempted damage, -1 -> No auto kick.